ukabu/pcf-pal-labs/README.md

 cd /vagrant/labs
 ```

+If you are on Windows, you can run `vagrant up` from an administrator cmd shell.
+when you do so, it will use SMB for the shared folder which is about 5-6 times
+faster when building.
+You will be asked for you current Windows username and
+password so the guest VM can access the SMB share.
+For username, you MUST provide
+the domain name (ex: `user@domain`).
+The credentials are not saved anywhere.

 Do your Git clone in the Guest VM and edit files using your IDE/Editor on the
 Host.